 On P262L10 (CID #8883):

 The transmitted RF signal is derived by up-converting the complex baseband signal, which consists of several fields.
-The timing boundaries for the various fields are shown in Figure 28-18 (Timing boundaries for HE PPDU fields), where is the number of HE-LTF symbols and is defined in Table 28-12 (Frequently used parameters), is the number of symbols in the HE-SIG-B field, and is the number of symbols in the Data field.
+The timing boundaries for the various fields are shown in Figure 28-18 (Timing boundaries for HE PPDU fields), where is the number of HE-LTF symbols and is defined in Table 28-12 (Frequently used parameters), is the number of symbols in the HE-SIG-B field present in HE MU PPDU, and is the number of symbols in the Data field.